What are the Different Types of LLC? (All You Need to Know)

 The primary difference between general partnerships and multi-member LLCs is the absence of limited liability protection in the former.

-Each partner in a general partnership is personally liable for the business's debts, which can be a significant drawback for those considering this business structure.
+From my experience, each partner in a general partnership is personally liable for the business's debts, which can be a significant drawback for those considering this business structure.

 Family Limited Partnerships